You can go on many excellent day trips from Cape Town.

 Be extra cautious during when driving around the Cape Peninsula, as there will be lots of baboons hanging about the street, crossing the road suddenly and easily attracted to any food you may be carrying.
 Never take food out in the open, unless you are ready to confront an (aggressive) baboon.
 Don’t feed baboons.
 If you are driving, beware that they may be crossing the road or jumping in front of your car suddenly.
 Keep your windows closed or they may try to get in the car.

 Your guide will ask for cash to pay national park fees in case your tour does not include them, and you will need it for small items, drinks etc throughout the day.

 If you are driving, keep spare change handy to pay tolls (only locally registered cards are accepted) or to pay when parking your car.

-GOOD TO KNOW: A common thing you will come across when driving in South Africa are people trying to help you park your car and suggesting they will guard it, and demanding cash for that.
-Unless they wear a badge (and you will hardly ever see that), it is completely up to you to pay them, but you may want to avoid friction and still give them some small change.
+A common thing you will come across when driving in South Africa are people trying to help you park your car and suggesting they will guard it, and demanding cash for that.
+Unless they wear a badge, it is completely up to you to pay them, but you may want to avoid friction and still give them some small change.
 The same goes for people washing your windshield at traffic light – tell them to stop immediately, or give them a small tip.

 If you are used to driving in the United Kingdom, Ireland, Australia or New Zealand (among other countries), this is a non-issue for you.
-But those who – like me – are used to driving on the right side of the road will need to take extra caution at traffic light and intersection.
+But if you are used to driving on the right side of the road you will need to take extra caution at traffic light and intersections.
 If you think that shifting with your left hand may be an issue, consider renting an automatic car.

 Always lock your car